Understanding the Book of Changes

 Unlike classical random number generators that use deterministic algorithms, QRNG measures the inherent quantum fluctuations of electromagnetic fields in a vacuum state, providing true randomness based on fundamental physical processes.

 Quantum vacuum fluctuations are a well-documented phenomenon in quantum electrodynamics, providing a natural source of randomness at the quantum level.
-While QRNG technology is scientifically validated, the interpretation of I Ching readings remains a matter of personal philosophy and cultural tradition.

 Learn more about quantum fluctuations →